Myeloproliferative Neoplasms Clinical Trial

 Study to Determine the Dose and Safety of Asciminib in Pediatric Patients With Chronic Myeloid Leukemia

 The aim of this study is to support development of asciminib in the pediatric population (1 to <18 years) previously treated with one or more TKIs.
-Full extrapolation of the efficacy asciminib from adult to pediatric patients will be conducted. is based on concept that leukemia-cml/" >CML in the pediatric population has the same pathogenesis, similar clinical characteristics and progression pattern as in adults.
+Full extrapolation of the efficacy of asciminib from adult to pediatric patients will be conducted.
+Full extrapolation is based on the concept that leukemia-cml/" >CML in the pediatric population has the same pathogenesis, similar clinical characteristics and progression pattern as in adults.

 The primary objective of this study is to characterize the pharmacokinetic (PK) profile of asciminib in pediatric patients with the goal of identifying the pediatric formulation dose (fed) leading to asciminib exposure comparable to 40 mg BID in adult patients (fasted).

-The pediatric formulation group will include at least 15 participants in each of the following two age categories: 1 to <12 years and 12 to <18 years; leading at least 30 participants enrolled treated with the pediatric formulation.
-It will follow a two-part study design consisting of dose determination part (Part 1) and a cohort expansion (Part 2 BID regimen and Part 3 QD regimen).
+The pediatric formulation group will include at least 15 participants in each of the following two age categories: 1 to <12 years and 12 to <18 years; leading to at least 30 participants enrolled treated with the pediatric formulation.
+It will consist of a dose determination part (Part 1) and a cohort expansion (Part 2 BID regimen and Part 3 QD regimen).

-Once the body weight adjusted dose has been determined in Part 1 of the study, the remaining patients will be enrolled in Part 2 until at least 30 participants, including those who were included in Part 1, have been enrolled (15 per age group) in the pediatric formulation group.
+Once the body weight adjusted dose has been determined in Part 1 of the study, the patients will be enrolled in Part 2 until at least 20 participants, including those who were included in Part 1, have been enrolled (10 per age group) in the pediatric formulation group.
 Once the interim safety and PK analysis 2 is completed for one of the age groups, the Part 3 QD regimen will open for the respective age group to enroll 10 patients (5 patients by age group).

-Due to the fact that the pediatric formulation is currently in development and not yet available, this study will start with the recruitment of adolescent patients.
-These participants aged 14 to <18 years, weighing at least 40 kg will receive the adult formulation a flat dose of mg BID under fasted conditions.
+Due to the fact that the pediatric formulation was in development and was not available, this study started with the recruitment of adolescent patients.
+These participants aged 14 to <18 years, weighing at least 40 kg receive the adult formulation at a flat dose of 40 mg BID under fasted conditions.

 The total duration of the treatment period of the study will be 5 years (260 weeks).
 Participants who, according to Investigator's judgement, are benefiting from study treatment will remain on treatment up to the completion of the treatment period (Week 260/5 years).
-The primary analysis is planned after all participants in Part 1 and 2 have completed at least 52 weeks of study treatment or discontinued earlier.
+The primary analysis for the BID regimen is planned after all participants in Part 1 and 2 have completed at least 52 weeks of study treatment or discontinued earlier.